ForkAwesome/Fork-Awesome/CONTRIBUTING.md

 ## Pull requests

-- At the moment we are not accepting pull requests containing icons
-- Submit all pull requests against the appropriate `*-wip` branch for easier merging
-- If your PR only affect the docs, feel free to push against the `master` branch
 - Any changes to the docs must be made to the Liquid templates in the `src` directory
 - Any changes to the styles must be made to the .less and .scss files in the `src` directory
 - If modifying the .less and .scss files, always recompile and commit the compiled files